m1kc/xsp/README.md

 XSP is an open extensible socket-based protocol and XSP 1.0 is its implementation written on Java.

-## Building XSP
+## Building and running

+For some technical reasons, sources are distributed as a NetBeans project.
+But you won't need NetBeans in the most cases.
+In fact, it's only needed to edit GUI, in other cases you can use any text editor you'd like to.

+Requirements:

+* Java
+* J2ME SDK
+* Ant

 The simpliest build method is to use NetBeans.

-To build it using Ant, type:
+To build it using Ant, just type:

     ant jar

 To run it:

     java -jar dist/XSP.jar

+Or you can just double-click on `XSP.jar` (it will be placed in the `dist` folder) if your desktop environment is smart enough.

 To run it in developer mode (which allows you to open UI without establishing a connection, to emulate packet receiving and to use experimental features):